back to Blog

 Open-to-Buy (OTB)

-A retailer’s available budget for placing orders.
+A retailer’s available budget for placing new orders within a given period.

 Order Minimum